Search Fine Minerals for Sale Online - The Arkenstone

 Large Cabinet, 16.8 x 16.0 x 14.3 cm

 This is a large, impressive specimen of Morganite (pink beryl) from THE classic old find in Brazil, dated to 1965.
 The story of this find is related on page 200 of the book Gem & Crystal Treasures.
 Few specimens recovered had complete crystals on matrix, and of such transparency.
 Few have complete hexagonal form not overgrown by ugly matrix.
 Few are this size and condition.
 Few are in an aesthetic quality for the advanced collector.
 This crystal shows sharp hexagonal form, excellent color, bright luster, and transparency.
 And, it stands straight up from contrasting black matrix of tourmaline that accentuates the pink color and sharp form.
 These are highly sought after, and to obtain a freestanding single of this size on matrix should be considered a rare chance.
-Joe Budd photos.
+Price on Request.
+Joe Budd Photos.

 Erongo Mountains, Namibia